Bay Area Rapid Transit rolling stock

 The rolling stock of the Bay Area Rapid Transit (BART) system consists of 782 self-propelled electric multiple units, built in four separate orders.

-To run a typical peak morning commute, BART requires 579 cars.
+Pre-pandemic, to run a typical peak morning commute, BART required 579 cars.
 Of those, 535 are scheduled to be in active service; the others are used to build up four spare trains (used to maintain on-time service).
 The remaining 90 cars are in for repair, maintenance, or some type of planned modification work.
 All trains on the separate automated guideway transit line are in regular use without spares.
 Alstom (originally Bombardier) is manufacturing a complete replacement of the mainline fleet.
 With the withdrawal and retirement of the older fleet, there will be 775 vehicles in total, with long-term goals of eventually increasing this to 1,200 cars.

 The automated guideway transit line utilizes off-the-shelf cable car technology developed by Doppelmayr Cable Car: the Cable Liner.
 The eBART extension was constructed to more traditional specifications and uses Stadler GTW articulated diesel multiple units previously utilized in other systems.